keobox/turic/lesson14/topics.md

 * In reality is possible to avoid memory aligment problem via `bitfields` and `packed struct`, we will talk about this advanced topics later.
 * How a `struct` variable works.
+* How a `struct` pointer variable works.
+* Comment: in case of pointers the field access uses `->` instead of `.` to enhance readability: make explicit the fact that we are dealing with a pointer to `struct` variable instead of simple `struct` variable, even if a compiler could infer this.